Lace curtain and shanty Irish: Origin

+A more likely derivation of "shanty" is from the Canadian French chantier meaning "lumberjack's hut."

 In popular culture

-The occasional malapropisms and left-footed social blunders of the upwardly mobile "lace curtain" Irish were gleefully lampooned in vaudeville, popular song, and comic strips such as Bringing Up Father, starring Maggie and Jiggs, which ran in daily newspapers for 87 years (1913 to 2000).
+The occasional malapropisms and social blunders of the upwardly mobile "lace curtain" Irish were gleefully lampooned in vaudeville, popular song, and comic strips such as Bringing Up Father, starring Maggie and Jiggs, which ran in daily newspapers for 87 years (1913 to 2000).

-In James T. Farrell's novel trilogy Studs Lonigan (1932–1935), which is set in an Irish-American Chicago neighborhood during the early twentieth century and the Great Depression, the father of Studs refers to their pompous neighbor Dennis Gorman as "Stickin' up his nose and actin' like he was high-brow, lace-curtain Irish."
+In James T. Farrell's novel trilogy Studs Lonigan (1932–1935), which is set in an Irish-American Chicago neighborhood during the early twentieth century including the Great Depression, the father of Studs refers to their pompous neighbor Dennis Gorman as "Stickin' up his nose and actin' like he was high-brow, lace-curtain Irish."
 Other, usually derogatory, references are made to "lace-curtain Irish" throughout the novel, and at one point Studs is jokingly greeted by his friends as "Shanty Irish Lonigan."

-In the Season 10 Law & Order episode "Entitled," New York District Attorney (DA) Adam Schiff (played by Steven Hill) is asked by New York Assistant District Attorney (ADA) Abbie Carmichael (played by Angie Harmon), “Why is everyone so afraid of this [defendant of Irish background]?” to which Schiff replies, "[the defendant’s] favorite joke, it's the difference between lace-curtain Irish and shanty Irish..."
-New York Executive Assistant District Attorney (EADA) Jack McCoy (played by Sam Waterston) responds by saying, "With lace-curtain Irish, they move the dishes before they piss in the kitchen sink!"
-Later, McCoy states proudly that, like the defendant, he too is shanty Irish.
+In the Season 10 episode of Law & Order "Entitled," New York District Attorney (DA) Adam Schiff (played by Steven Hill) is asked by New York Assistant District Attorney Abbie Carmichael (played by Angie Harmon), “Why is everyone so afraid of this [defendant of Irish background]?” to which Schiff replies, "[the defendant’s] favorite joke, it's the difference between lace-curtain Irish and shanty Irish..."
+New York Executive Assistant District Attorney (Jack McCoy (played by Sam Waterston) responds by saying, "With lace-curtain Irish, they move the dishes before they piss in the kitchen sink!"
+Later, McCoy states proudly that like the defendant, he too is shanty Irish.

-In The Departed (2006), Staff Sergeant Dignam repeatedly points out the dichotomy between the lace curtain Irish life-style Billy Costigan enjoyed with his mother, and the shanty Irish life-style of Costigan's father.
+In The Departed (2006), Staff Sergeant Dignam repeatedly points out the dichotomy between the lace curtain Irish lifestyle Billy Costigan enjoyed with his mother, and the shanty Irish lifestyle of Costigan's father.

-"Lace curtain" Irish Americans were seen by some as betraying their Irish roots and currying favor with White Anglo Saxon Protestants.
+The dichotomous labels caused some in-fighting among Irish people.
+Some saw "lace curtain" Irish Americans as betraying their Irish roots in an attempt to curry favor with White Anglo-Saxon Protestants (WASPs).
 "To be genuinely Irish is to challenge WASP dominance," wrote California politician Tom Hayden.
-The depiction of the Irish in the films of John Ford was a counterpoint to WASP standards of rectitude.
+The depiction of Irish people in the films of John Ford was a counterpoint to WASP standards of rectitude.
 "The procession of rambunctious and feckless Celts through Ford's films, Irish and otherwise, was meant to cock a snoot at WASP or 'lace-curtain Irish' ideas of respectability."

-In Season 1 Episode 8 ("The Legend of Tennessee Moltisanti") of The Sopranos, Olivia tells Carmela her neighbor is "so shanty Irish with all her airs."
+In a 1999 episode of The Sopranos called "The Legend of Tennessee Moltisanti", Livia tells Carmela her neighbor is "so shanty Irish with all her airs."